-Dr. med.
-Konrad Hitz first became interested in psychiatry since his high school years in Austria, where he had a special interest in fine arts and was fascinated by the artist’s biographies as a means of understanding the thought processes behind each art work.
+Dr. Med.
+Konrad Hitz first became interested in psychiatry since his high school years in Austria, where he had a special interest in fine arts and was fascinated by the artist’s biographies as a means of understanding the thought processes behind each piece of artwork.

 After finishing his studies in Vienna Dr. Med.
 Konrad Hitz moved to Switzerland and continued his training at the “in and outpatient” ward of the Crisis Intervention Centre of the University Hospital of Zurich.
 Here, he learnt a lot about providing support while a client is in a “state of emergency” after experiencing life-changing moments in their life.
 It was at this period of his education that trauma (Ego-state therapy, EMDR) work interested him the most and he began to understand how not only “cluster A trauma” (big life events) can shape who we are and how we socially interact but also difficult periods in one’s life.